junxit/us-congress-bills-112/bill.md

 >   - **(1)** was directly administered by an insurance company at the time the policy was originally purchased by the policy holder; and
 >   - **(2)** at the time of renewal of the policy, direct administration of the policy was or will be transferred to the Federal Emergency Management Agency.

-## § 18.
+## § 17.
 Notice of availability of flood insurance and escrow in RESPA good faith estimate

 Subsection (c) of section 5 of the Real Estate Settlement Procedures Act of 1974 (12 U.S.C.
 2604(c)) is amended by adding at the end the following new sentence: “Each such good faith estimate shall include the following conspicuous statements and information: (1) that flood insurance coverage for residential real estate is generally available under the national flood insurance program whether or not the real estate is located in an area having special flood hazards and that, to obtain such coverage, a home owner or purchaser should contact the national flood insurance program; (2) a telephone number and a location on the Internet by which a home owner or purchaser can contact the national flood insurance program; and (3) that the escrowing of flood insurance payments is required for many loans under section 102(d) of the Flood Disaster Protection Act of 1973, and may be a convenient and available option with respect to other loans.”.

-## § 19.
-Reimbursement for costs incurred by homeowners obtaining letters of map amendment
+## § 18.
+Reimbursement for costs incurred by homeowners and communities obtaining letters of map amendment or revision

 - **(a)** *In general* Section 1360 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4101), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:
   > - **(m)** *Reimbursement*
-  >   - **(1)** *Requirement upon bona fide offer* If an owner of any property located in an area described in section 102(i)(3) of the Flood Disaster Protection Act of 1973 obtains a letter of map amendment due to a bona fide error on the part of the Administrator of the Federal Emergency Management Agency, the Administrator shall reimburse such owner, or such entity or jurisdiction acting on such owner’s behalf, for any reasonable costs incurred in obtaining such letter.
+  >   - **(1)** *Requirement upon bona fide error* If an owner of any property located in an area described in section 102(i)(3) of the Flood Disaster Protection Act of 1973, or a community in which such a property is located, obtains a letter of map amendment, or a letter of map revision, due to a bona fide error on the part of the Administrator of the Federal Emergency Management Agency, the Administrator shall reimburse such owner, or such entity or jurisdiction acting on such owner’s behalf, or such community, as applicable, for any reasonable costs incurred in obtaining such letter.
   >   - **(2)** *Reasonable costs* The Administrator shall, by regulation or notice, determine a reasonable amount of costs to be reimbursed under paragraph (1), except that such costs shall not include legal or attorneys fees.
-In determining the reasonableness of costs, the Administrator shall only consider the actual costs to the owner of utilizing the services of an engineer, surveyor, or similar services.
+In determining the reasonableness of costs, the Administrator shall only consider the actual costs to the owner or community, as applicable, of utilizing the services of an engineer, surveyor, or similar services.

 - **(b)** *Regulations* Not later than 90 days after the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency shall issue the regulations or notice required under section 1360(m)(2) of the National Flood Insurance Act of 1968, as added by the amendment made by subsection (a) of this section.

+## § 19.
+Enhanced communication with certain communities during map updating process

+Section 1360 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4101), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:

+> - **(n)** *Enhanced communication with certain communities during map updating process* In updating flood insurance maps under this section, the Administrator shall communicate with communities located in areas where flood insurance rate maps have not been updated in 20 years or more and the appropriate State emergency agencies to resolve outstanding issues, provide technical assistance, and disseminate all necessary information to reduce the prevalence of outdated maps in flood-prone areas.

 ## § 20.
+Notification to residents newly included in flood hazard areas

+Section 1360 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4101), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:

+> - **(o)** *Notification to residents newly included in flood hazard area* In revising or updating any areas having special flood hazards, the Administrator shall provide to each owner of a property to be newly included in such a special flood hazard area, at the time of issuance of such proposed revised or updated flood insurance maps, a copy of the proposed revised or updated flood insurance maps together with information regarding the appeals process under section 1363 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4104).

+## § 21.
 Treatment of swimming pool enclosures outside of hurricane season

 Chapter I of the National Flood Insurance Act of 1968 (42 U.S.C.
 4001 et seq.) is amended by adding at the end the following new section: